nds-org/ndslabs-dspace/README.md

 # DSpace 5.4

-Resources to create a Docker image for use in [NDS Labs](https://github.com/nds-org/ndslabs).
+Resources to create the Dspace Docker image for use in [NDS Labs](https://github.com/nds-org/ndslabs).

-This is a preliminary containerization of [DSpace](http://www.dspace.org/)integration for use with the NDS Labs system and assumes a  PostgreSQL database.
-This image is referenced by the [NDS Labs Service Catalog](https://github.com/nds-org/ndslabs-specs).
+This is a preliminary containerization of [DSpace](http://www.dspace.org/) for use with the NDS Labs system and assumes a PostgreSQL database.
+This image is referenced in the [NDS Labs Service Catalog](https://github.com/nds-org/ndslabs-specs).

 A few notes:
 * Default user interface is XMLUI